-When someone has to hand over a child support check every month, a few things are going on:
+When someone has to hand over a child support check every month, a few things could be going on:

-1. It brings back the emotions of the divorce.
+1. It can bring back the emotions of the divorce.

-3. It makes a person feel like divorce laws aren’t fair.
+3. It can make a person feel like divorce laws aren’t fair.

 4. The person always kind of wonders if the child support check is really going to the kids.

-5. The person feels like the ex isn’t appreciative.
+5. The person might feel like the ex isn’t appreciative.
 So, he/she feels under appreciated.

 These child support issues go on for men and women in ALL financial situations.
-In other words, it’s not only in situations where people who are struggling for money.
-I see it from men who have millions.
+In other words, it’s not only in situations in which people who are struggling for money.
+I see it from very wealthy people.
 It doesn’t make a difference.
 Most people hate to pay.
 Which leads me to ask the ironic question, Is paying child support really about the money?

-Being a mom who receives child support (and works), I sometimes feel like ex-husbands think women are sitting around on our asses collecting money, buying whatever we want and laughing about how great we have it.
+Being a mom who receives child support (and works), I sometimes feel like ex-husbands think women are sitting around having a great time, collecting money, buying whatever we want and laughing about how great we have it.
 That is very much not the case for me, and for most divorced moms I know.

-Let’s talk about another scenario.
+Also, let’s address another divorce scenario.
 A man cheats and then leaves his wife for a younger woman.
 His ex has been a stay-at-home mom for years, maybe even decades.
-She is now told she must go back to work and is scared shitless.
-Between not having worked in so long, never having worked with kids, and not being up to date with technology, it can feel extremely stressful and intimidating.
-So, is child support fair now?
+She is told she must now go back to work and is scared shitless.
+Between not having worked in so long, never having worked while having to worry about kids, and not being up to date with technology, it can feel extremely stressful and intimidating.
+So, is child support fair in this case?

-And, maybe the child support check doesn’t even barely cover the woman’s expenses.
+Maybe the child support check barely covers the woman’s expenses.
 She might have to change her lifestyle.
 If she cheated and left, that seems reasonable.
 But what if she didn’t have a choice?
-In other words, she was left?
+In other words, what if she was left?
 Is that fair?

 Here’s the thing.
-Divorce (besides having so many other downsides) is expensive.
+Divorce (besides having so many other challenges) is expensive.
 It’s a financial stressor for most people.
 So, with financial stress and fear, comes anger and resentment.

 But I hope people who read this will think about the fact that when they give their ex that monthly child support check, they are giving it to them so that they can house, feed and clothe their children.